Hervin Ongenda

-Hervin Scicchitano Ongenda (born 24 June 1995) is a French professional footballer who plays as an attacking midfielder or a winger for Liga I club Rapid București.
+Hervin Scicchitano Ongenda (born 24 June 1995) is a French professional footballer who plays as an attacking midfielder or a winger for Liga I club Botoșani.

 Club career

-Described by French newspaper Le Parisien as the top talent in a generation of French players which included Kingsley Coman, Anthony Martial and Adrien Rabiot, Ongenda made his debut for Paris Saint-Germain on 6 January 2013, in a Coupe de France 4–3 victory over Arras.
+The French newspaper Le Parisien described Ongenda as the best of a generation of French footballers which also included Kingsley Coman, Anthony Martial and Adrien Rabiot.
+Ongenda made his debut for Paris Saint-Germain on 6 January 2013, in a Coupe de France 4–3 victory over Arras.

 On 3 August 2013, he featured in the Trophée des Champions against Bordeaux, coming on for Javier Pastore in the 73rd minute and scoring the equaliser eight minutes later as PSG went on to win 2–1.
 He registered his first Ligue 1 match at 9 August, in a 1–1 draw at Montpellier.
 Ongenda was loaned for the 2014–15 season to fellow league side Bastia.
 Upon his return in the capital, he scored his first Ligue 1 goal on 22 November 2015, in a 2–1 defeat of Lorient.

-Ongenda joined Dutch side Zwolle in January 2017; despite signing a three-and-a-half-year deal with Zwolle, he only spent five months there and played games before being released.
+Ongenda joined Dutch side Zwolle in January 2017; he only played three games for Zwolle in a five-month period despite being signed for a 3.5-year deal.
 On 12 March 2018, having not made an official appearance in more than a year, he signed for Segunda División B side Real Murcia.
-He again left several months later, having played two games.
+After playing two games over a two-month period, he again left the club.

 On 17 July 2018, Ongenda agreed a contract with Romanian team FC Botoșani.
 Ten days later, he made his Liga I debut in a 2–0 home victory against Hermannstadt.
 On 13 January 2020, he signed with Italian Serie B club Chievo until the end of the 2019–20 season, with an option to extend the contract until 2022.
 Ongenda returned to Botoșani in September 2020, after failing to make an impact during his stint in Italy.